AI Use Cases/Construction

 The platform maintains continuous identity

-Construction firms deploying AI identity threat detection see measurable security and operational gains within 60 days: credential compromise incidents drop meaningfully, reducing the frequency of unauthorized access to bid documents, safety records, and financial systems that would otherwise trigger incident response costs and potential regulatory exposure.
-False-positive alert rates fall by 70-85% compared to generic threat detection, freeing IT & Cybersecurity teams from alert fatigue and enabling them to focus on genuine threats; this typically saves 8-12 hours per week in alert triage.
+Construction firms deploying AI identity threat detection typically target measurable security and operational gains within 60 days: credential compromise incidents drop meaningfully, reducing the frequency of unauthorized access to bid documents, safety records, and financial systems that would otherwise trigger incident response costs and potential regulatory exposure.
+The working target is a 70-85% lower false-positive alert rate than generic threat detection, freeing IT & Cybersecurity teams from alert fatigue and enabling them to focus on genuine threats; this is modeled to save 8-12 hours per week in alert triage.

-Compliance audit time shrinks by 30-50% because the platform maintains continuous identity logs and threat context required under OSHA documentation standards and internal control audits.
-Over 12 months, ROI compounds as your team's threat-hunting velocity increases (fewer hours wasted on false positives means more time investigating real risks), incident response time drops from days to hours, and the platform's behavioral models become increasingly precise, reducing both missed threats and unnecessary alerts.
+Compliance audit time is targeted to shrink by 30-50% because the platform maintains continuous identity logs and threat context required under OSHA documentation standards and internal control audits.
+Over 12 months, ROI compounds as your team spends more of its week on real threats (fewer hours wasted on false positives means more time investigating real risks), incident response time drops from days to hours, and the platform's behavioral models become increasingly precise, reducing both missed threats and unnecessary alerts.

-Construction firms also avoid the hidden cost of credential breaches - exposure of proprietary bid data, loss of subcontractor trust, or project delays caused by system lockdowns - which can cost 2-5% of project margin per incident.
-By month 12, most clients report that the platform has paid for itself 2-3 times over through prevented breaches and recovered analyst productivity.
+Construction firms also avoid the hidden cost of credential breaches - exposure of proprietary bid data, loss of subcontractor trust, or project delays caused by system lockdowns - which can take a real bite out of project margin in a single incident.
+By month 12, the deployment is designed to pay for itself 2-3 times over through prevented breaches and recovered analyst productivity.

 Target Scope